danielmichaels/databank/Blog Post Ideas.md

   - [ ] Attack fundamentals
 - [ ] URI to expand on DNS
 - [ ] Raid states & NAS setup
+- [ ] Time spent in recon, seldom wasted:
+  - [ ] security is seen as a waste..